 non-engineering major (and

-yes, as a matter of fact, the average philosophy major makes more than
+as a matter of fact, the average philosophy major

 wonders if philosophy is the

-weren't true," even the Wall Street Journal consistently thinks that philosopher
+"unbelievable if it weren't true," even the Wall Street Journal consistently

-US (really).
-Moreover, the best science has shown
+Moreover, the best science has shown that philosophy is

 So yeah, you really should be a philosophy major.
 Since most jobs don't care what your undergraduate major was, you should pick an undergraduate major that will make you smart, make you seem smart, and that is interesting to boot.
 Did you know Bruce Lee was a philosophy major?
 See, now you think he's smart.
 In fact, philosophy majors do better than virtually every other major on almost every standardized test.
 In particular, did you know that philosophy majors womp all over every other major in combined score on the GRE?
 That's just how we roll.(And yes, 'womp all over' is a technical term for 'outperforms in a fiercely impressive way'.)
 If you are thinking about grad school, law school, medical school, business school or any more school at all, being a philosophy major may be the best thing you can do.
 Plus, we get to talk about the coolest, best, and most interesting things.
 So become a philosophy major, already.
 Here's what to read in advance of telling your parents that yes, you are now a philosophy major.
 Here's what you need know about responding to The Question ("What are you going to do with a philosophy major?").
 Finally, here is one more website with more stuff about jobs philosophy majors go on to do, our total dominance of standardized testing, and other things to make you or your parents feel better about the fact that philosophy has chosen you.